AcheronProject/acheron_3D/README.md

 - ``2005280160.stp`` is an EZMate Pico connector was obtained from [MOLEX's website](https://www.molex.com/molex/products/part-detail/ffc_fpc_connectors/2005280160) (last access january 7, 2022)
 - ``781710005.stp`` is a clamshell-locl FPC cable and was obtained from [MOLEX's website](https://www.molex.com/molex/products/part-detail/pcb_headers/0781710005)  (last access january 7, 2022)
 - ``XFCN_F1004-H-16-20G-R`` is a clamshell-lock FPC cable and its model was designed for Acheron.
-- ``WS2812B-4020`` was obtained from [3D ContentCentral's website](https://www.3dcontentcentral.com/download-model.aspx?catalogid=171&id=1401515)
+- ``WS2812B-4020`` is a 4x2mm version of the WS2812 RGB LED and was obtained from [3D ContentCentral's website](https://www.3dcontentcentral.com/download-model.aspx?catalogid=171&id=1401515)
+- ``E73-2G4M08S1C`` is a nRF52840 BL module and was obtained from [GrabDAC's website](https://grabcad.com/library/ebyte-e73-2g4m08s1c-1) (last access march 15, 2024)
+- ``JST-S2B-PH-SM4-TB`` is a wire-to-board SMD connector and was obtained from [3D ContentCentral's website](https://www.3dcontentcentral.com/download-model.aspx?catalogid=171&id=817113) (last access march 15, 2024)

 ## Copyright notice

-This project is released under the Acheron Open-Hardware License V1.3.
-For the license, please refer to the LICENCE.md file.
+This project is released under the Acheron Open-Hardware License V1.4.

-## Credits

-- DFN-8 step file: https://www.3dcontentcentral.com/download-model.aspx?catalogid=171&id=602171.
-Last accessed july 09, 2021.